What does the dorsal solumn-medial lemniscus control?

 Show answer

-Treated with dexamethasone (steroid to prevent leptomeninges injury) prior to antibiotics course.
+Dexamethasone (steroid to prevent leptomeninges injury) prior to antibiotics

 What are the two main types of stroke?